robertvunabandi/mit-smart-confessions-data/README.md

 ## Installation

+Make sure you are using Python 3.6.x (3.6.7 preferably).
+Tensorflow will not run correctly with python 3.7.0.
+See [this link](https://www.python.org/downloads/release/python-367/) in which you can download python 3.6.7 (scroll to the bottom of the page).

-To create the virtualenv dev location (don't do this again because it's done in this repo):
+To create the virtualenv dev location (don't do this again because it's done in this repo) (more instructions [here](https://www.caseylabs.com/how-to-create-a-python-3-6-virtual-environment-on-ubuntu-16-04/)):

-	virtualenv facebookenv
+	python3.6 -m venv virtualenv facebookenv # ensures a python3.6 virtualenv

 To activate, run: